dguo/dannyguo.com/content/blog/forex-trading-for-fun-and-profit.md

 in non-COVID times).
 You might go to a bank ahead of time to change your U.S.
 [dollars](https://en.wikipedia.org/wiki/United_States_dollar) into
 [euros](https://en.wikipedia.org/wiki/Euro).
-You make the exchange at a certain rate.
-You go to Europe for a while.
+You make the exchange at a certain rate, and then you go to Europe for a while.
 When you get back, you change your remaining euros back into dollars.
 Depending on how the exchange rate has fluctuated while you were gone, you could have a profit or loss on the dollars that you didn't spend.
 This is a small-scale example of [foreign exchange risk](https://en.wikipedia.org/wiki/Foreign_exchange_risk).

-Now imagine the case of a large corporation that operates internationally.
-The corporation might make deals that involve receiving payments at a later date.
-If the corporation doesn't take any steps to mitigate its foreign exchange risk, it is effectively gambling on exchange rates.
+Now think about the case of a large company that operates internationally.
+The company might make deals that involve receiving payments at a later date.
+If the company doesn't take any steps to mitigate its foreign exchange risk, it is effectively gambling on exchange rates.
 Instead, companies can [hedge](https://en.wikipedia.org/wiki/Foreign_exchange_hedge) their risk using derivatives.
 This also means that the company gives up any chance of making a profit.